The earliest members of the Cotton family appear in the census of 1870. Ephraim Cotton is listed with his family.

 - Isaac Cotton (born 1879)

-- Isaiah Cotton (born June 2, 1881 – died 1969)
+- Isaiah Cotton (born June 2, 1881 – died 1969) (See nr 2 for more detailed information.)

 - Marietta Cotton (born December 1887 – died 1962)